Confidence, Independent creative thinking and Passion

 Helen Edwards was born in South Africa, grew up in several countries overseas as an ex-pat, and returned to the UK at the age of 15.
 She studied Fine Art (BA) at Brookes University, specializing in printmaking, performance Art, and Film.
 After gaining her PGCE in Secondary Art, Craft and Design she has taught in several schools in Oxfordshire and Buckinghamshire.

-Helen has 23 years of teaching experience, including Montessori Nursery, Primary, Secondary and Adult tuition and has been a tutor at ArtWorks for 15 years as well as being ArtWorks lead Advisor for the Arts Award .
-Helen also runs Life Drawing Classes.
+Helen has 23 years of teaching experience, including Montessori Nursery, Primary, Secondary, and Adult tuition, and has been a tutor at ArtWorks for 16 years, as well as being ArtWorks’ lead Advisor for the Arts Award.
+Helen also runs her own tutored classes and holds weekly sessions in Portrait and Life Drawing Classes.

 JAYA MANSBERGER